Running in cold weather can be a pleasant experience with the right preparation (and a bit of grit and determination)!

 To withstand harsher conditions, you may require a running jacket.
 A jacket should fit close to the body to allow sweat to escape and stay as breathable as possible.
 There are a lot of different options available when it comes to running jackets: from fully waterproof jackets, to water and wind resistant jackets, to light protection jackets.

 If you’re anything like me, you may find running shorts more comfortablethan running tights year round.
 I tend to wear shorts in all seasons, even on very cold and windy days.
 We don’t have the same concentration of thermoreceptors in our legs as we have in other parts of the body, so our legs tend to be less sensitive to cold.
 That said, it’s still advisable to wear tights in cold weather as they are designed to help regulate body temperature and keep the muscles warm, allowing them to operate efficiently and lowering the risk of injury.

 Tights vary in thickness and warmth like other clothing.
 Warmer tights have brushed fabrics which help trap warm air and keep our legs insulated.
 But don’t worry, if you are concerned about overheating, you can opt for tights featuring breathable mesh panels (usually placed behind the knee or the calves).
 Also, if you’re out running in cold and gusty winds, you might want extra windproof protection that some tights can provide.

-Don’t forget to cover and protect your extremities!
+Remember to protect those extremities.
 Your nose, ears and fingers are first to feel the freeze, and you lose most heat from your head.
-Thus, covering your head and hands will help keep you warmer.
+So covering your head and hands will help keep you warmer.
 Gloves, hats and headbands come in a variety of different fabrics and thicknesses.
 If you are particularly susceptible to the cold, merino or windproof gloves and hats will provide extra warmth and protection.